Some contents or functionalities here are not available due to your cookie preferences!

 In Critter Corner, Fauna, Learn, News

-#CritterCorner – Imagine this… you’re a small insect living in a rainforest… what would you choose as your defence mechanism?
+#CritterCorner – Imagine you’re a small insect living in the rainforest.
+What would you choose as your defence mechanism?

-How about glands behind your head that can shoot an irritating, peppermint scented spray at predators?
+How about glands behind your head that can spray a peppermint-scented liquid at predators?

 Want more good Rainforest news in your life?